9 Things You Need To Know About Molnupiravir, a New COVID-19 Pill

 Yes, this new pill is similar—in function, ease of use, and availability—to Tamiflu, the antiviral medication that is used to prevent serious symptoms of flu.
 There is a key difference, though, says Dr. Shaw.
 “Tamiflu works through a different mechanism—by interfering with the entry of influenza virus into cells—instead of targeting the reproduction of viral RNA,” he says.

-Interestingly, Tamiflu also can be given in a single dose to prevent infection with the flu, “like a post-exposure prophylaxis [PEP],” says Dr. Meyer, explaining how some people may be prescribed antiviral medications after a potential exposure to a disease, like HIV, to prevent infection.
+However, Tamiflu can be given in a single dose to prevent infection with the flu, “like a post-exposure prophylaxis [PEP],” says Dr. Meyer, explaining how some people may be prescribed antiviral medications after a potential exposure to a disease, like HIV, to prevent infection.
 “Molnupiravir has not yet been tested as a PEP against COVID-19,” she says, “but that would be a hope for the future.”

 4. Does molnupiravir prevent infection or severe illness and death?